 And the best so far…

-5. I formed a new multi-cultural party and elected as the first non-Bumiputera Prime Minister (if this happens, Jeff Ooi, Lim Kit Siang and Mack will have something less to blog about – I can assure on that.
-Some MPs will be restless with my appointment).
+5. I formed a new multi-cultural party and elected as the first non-Bumiputera Prime Minister (Some MPs will be restless with my appointment).

-The above dreams are truly weird and there are others including 18SX ones (no, I won’t go into details).
+The above dreams are truly weird.
 Anyway, it’s great to have dreams – there is plenty to talk about over beers with my friends but anyone wondered what causes a dream?

-Some says that it is caused by the information in the brain straying off; others say it is God’s way of communicating (if so, God sure have a good sense of humor – talking about my Darth Vader dream).
-My friend say that is something that we think of just because going to bed and the mind remembers it back though dreams.
+Some say that it is caused by the information in the brain straying off; others say it is God’s way of communicating (if so, God sure have a good sense of humour – talking about my Darth Vader dream).
+My friend says that is something that we think of just because going to bed and the mind remembers it back though dreams.

 1. In your lifetime, you would’ve spent about 6 years of it dreaming.
 That is more than 2,100 days spent in a different world (imagine that 6 years of not being in the country!
 No wonder, some politicians are on a perpetual state of dreaming).

 2. Dreams have been here as long as mankind.
 Back in the Roman Era, striking and significant dreams were submitted to the Senate for analysis and interpretation (In a Malaysian’s context, we have something similar – it is called “Wawasan 2020” and with 15 years to go, some people raise their hand to sabotage it)